Ashish-Chokhani/Deep_Learning_IIITH/README.md

     - Saddle Point = minimum in one dimension, maximum in another
     - As the number of dimensions increases, the occurrence of saddle points is also greater

-- There is a community that does not believe in deep learning, because deep learning does not provide any guarantees.
-SVMs, etc. provide guarantees on finding an optimal solution.
-Such guarantees do not exist with deep learning

 ### Cliffs
     - Highly non-linear error surfaces may also have cliffs
     - Occur for RNNs